Skip to content

 Output styling

 slick uses gechr/clog for human-mode output and gechr/primer/table for tables.
-The visual conventions:

-• Both states matter (e.g. authenticated, exists) — green on true, red on false.
+Both states matter authenticated, exists green red

 Attribution